khyati197/mvp-product/README.md

 ## `Project Detail`

-This project is designed to manage daily tasks and responsibilities through a todo list, offering a convenient solution for both work and personal life.
-Additionally, it provides the functionality to create sticky notes for important information such as credentials.
+This project is designed to manage daily tasks and responsibilities through a todo list using React Material in React, offering a convenient solution for both work and personal life.
+Additionally, it provides functionality to create sticky notes for important information, such as credentials.